Gethin ap Gruffydd: Cofiwn 1970–1984

-Together with fellow activist Sian Ifan, Gruffydd became a principal figure behind the 'non-political nationalist organization' Cofiwn (Remember) and Ty Cenedl, which sought to raise nationalist fervour through greater cultural-historical awareness.
+Together with fellow activist and partner, Sian Ifan, Gruffydd became a principal figure behind the 'non-political nationalist organisation' Cofiwn (Remember) and Ty Cenedl, which sought to raise nationalist fervour through greater cultural-historical awareness.

 'Operation Fire'.
 On Palm Sunday 1980 fifty-six people were raided and arrested by police; most of the detainees were involved with Cofiwn.
 Outrage at the repressive action lead to the creation of the Welsh Campaign for Political and Civil Liberties, which drew support from numerous organizations including Plaid Cymru and the Labour Party, Cymdeithas yr Iaith, and the Welsh Socialist Republican Movement.
 Most of those rounded-up were released within a week, but four were prosecuted.

 Cofiwn's last major action was its response to the Wales Festival of Castles.
 Held in 1983 and sponsored by the Welsh Tourist Board, it was pointed out that the festival concentrated suspiciously heavily upon various of Edward I's castles, built during the Norman conquest.
 Cofiwn countered with a program of actions, Sarhad '83 (Insult '83).

 Continued police interest saw to the group's dissolution by 1984.